Eddie6382/SAT-Controlled-RAR/README.md

 # SAT-Controlled RAR

+## Intro
+Application of Boolean Satisfiability (SAT):
+Implement a program to perform redundancy addition and removal (RAR) algorithm, a circuit restructuring technique using morden SAT techniques.
+It deliberately insert a redundant wire to the circuit to make the originally non-redundant wire redundant

 ## reference
 1. C. -A. Wu, T. -H. Lin, Shao-Lun Huang and C. -Y. Huang, "SAT-Controlled redundancy addition and removal — a novel circuit restructuring technique," 2009 Asia and South Pacific Design Automation Conference, 2009, pp. 191-196, doi: 10.1109/ASPDAC.2009.4796479.